holylobster/nuntius-linux/README.md

 For more information on the project and the companion tools to install on the computer check https://github.com/holylobster

+##Requirements

+Nuntius will not work without BlueZ 5, which is not currently available in Ubuntu.
+(You can hijack the Debian packages, although that might lead to other features not working.)

 ##The Icon
 You may have questions on the icon.
 Nice shot.
 In fact most of the Nuntius development time has been spent on the icon design concept.